 In 1980, Vananu embarked on the first of several overseas trips and went backpacking in Europe.
 The places he visited included London, Germany, The Netherlands, Scandinavia and the Greek Islands.
 A few years later, he traveled for three months around the USA and Canada, connecting via Shannon Airport in Ireland.
 This trip came close to landing him in trouble with his employer, who only allowed employees to take direct flights to the USA to protect from the risk of hijacking.
 However, no disciplinary action was taken against Vananu at this point.

 From around 1982, Vananu started to become vocal about his political views.
 When he was drafted to the Lebanon war in 1982, he refused to work in the field and worked in the kitchens instead.
 A couple of years later, he befriended a number of Arab students at university, and was involved in a left-wing group called "Campus,” and another called the "Movement for the Advancement of Peace.”
 According to The Jerusalem Post, Vananu was viewed as a "radical.”
 During this time his views were seen as becoming increasingly "pro Arab” and "anti-Jewish.”

 His political attitudes were noticed at work also, and he was spoken to several times regarding his views.

 1985 was a big year for Mordechai Vanunu.
 He graduated from university, with a degree in philosophy and geography.
 According to reports, he also joined Israel’s Communist Party around this time.
 He was also laid off from his job, alongside many other workers.
-He was granted a brief reprieve after a labor union managed to successfully oppose his dismissal, but then resigned later that year, earning a redundancy package and severance pay.
+He was granted a brief reprieve after a labor union managed to oppose his dismissal successfully, but then resigned later that year, earning a redundancy package and severance pay.